 Or imagine you’re at work and it’s lunch hour and you’re just hanging out with your co-workers trying to be social.
 You strike up a conversation and one of your co-workers says, “I can’t believe anyone would believe a Bible that’s so full of contradictions.
 Who would be dumb enough to believe that stuff?”

-Or maybe you’re with your family at Easter and your atheist brother-in-law, or maybe it’s a sister, is sitting on the couch across from you.
-And they say something like: “Billy Graham was a good guy except for the fact that he was an intolerant homophobic bigot.”
+Or maybe you’re with your family at Easter and a family member says something like: “Billy Graham was a good guy except for the fact that he was an intolerant homophobic bigot.”

 Think about how you would respond in that situation.
 There’s a whole lot of Christians, if we’re honest with ourselves, who would say absolutely nothing.
 You might make a face, or you make an awkward head nod, or something.
 But you don’t say anything.
 Most of us just want to keep our mouths closed, because we want to be nice.
 And we’re probably thinking: “Oh, I couldn’t change their mind anyway.
 In the next five minutes how am I going to have an impact?
 Are they going to come to faith in Christ in the next couple of minutes?
 I can’t get them there.”

 That’s a typical “religious” response: “If I can’t get them to accept Christ in the next three minutes, then what’s the point?”